This is the R script for Week 13 Lab.

 <- store_co_geo %>%

-summarize(total_stores = n()) %>% #the function n() counts the number of occurrences
+summarize(total_stores = n()) %>% # Count the number of stores in each county

 The result, county_stores